How To Effectively Conduct Keyword Research for Your SEO and PPC Strategies

 When evaluating potential keywords, consider these key metrics:

 • Search Volume: This metric indicates how often a keyword is searched for.
-Focus on keywords with a reasonable search volume, but don’t disregard long-tail keywords, which may have lower traffic but can be highly targeted.
+Focus on keywords with a reasonable search volume, but don’t disregard long-tail keywords, which may have lower traffic but can be highly targeted to your audience.

 Step 5: Understand User Intent